-The Backpacking Chef Guide to Dehydrating Food
+The Backpacking Chef's Dehydrating Food Guide

 Welcome campers.
 Chef Glenn here.
 I’ll be your guide into the exciting world of dehydrating food.
 This page is the trailhead to adventures which start in your kitchen and end with delicious, homemade meals by a campfire, complete with tasty puddings.